 Posted on August 28, 2018 in Drunk Driving

 Does your car get impounded if you get arrested for a DUI in Arizona?
-Yes, they are some situations in which you will find your car impounded if you have been arrested for a DUI in Arizona.
-Many of our clients whom are arrested for certain types of DUI are shocked to find out in addition to having to face criminal charges and potential driver’s license repercussions that they are also losing their vehicle for a whole month.
-This is due to a law in Arizona (Arizona Revised Statute Section 28-3511.
-The following are questions we are often asked about thirty-day car impounds.
+Yes, there are some situations in which you will find your car impounded if you have been arrested for a DUI in Arizona.
+Many of our clients who are arrested for certain types of DUI are shocked to find out in addition to having to face criminal charges and potential driver’s license repercussions that they are also losing their vehicle for a whole month.
+This is due to a law in Arizona (Arizona Revised Statute Section 28-3511).
+The following are questions we are often asked about twenty-day car impounds.

-This is due to a law in Arizona (Arizona Revised Statute Section 28-3511) which requires vehicles be towed and impounded for 30 days for any of the following violations:
+This is due to a law in Arizona (Arizona Revised Statute Section 28-3511) which requires vehicles to be towed and impounded for 20 days for any of the following violations:

-Our office gets a lot of questions about on what tp do if your car has been impounded for 30 days after a DUI arrest and what are the different ways to get a car back out of impound after a DUI arrest.
+Our office gets a lot of questions about what to do if your car has been impounded for 20 days after a DUI arrest and what are the different ways to get a car back out of impound after a DUI arrest.
 We will go through these common questions now.
-If your car has been impounded for 30 days, after your arrest you will be given a “Notice of Impoundment”.
+If your car has been impounded for 20 days, after your arrest you will be given a “Notice of Impoundment”.
 This will have the information related to your arrest including the location of your car and the contact information for the impound that is holding your car.
 Most people depend on their car to use to get to work and essential errands.
-If you have been arrested but released, how do you get your car out of an impound to use before the 30 days?
+If you have been arrested but released, how do you get your car out of an impound to use before the 20 days?

 To receive the release paperwork, follow these steps: